wdporter/i-am-that-vuepress/glossary/readme.md

 **<em>mana, manas:</em>**&ensp;the mind, understanding (*man*, to think). *Manas* is the thinking faculty, the faculty of discrimination.
 In *Nyaya* philosophy, *manas* is regarded as a substance distinct from *Atman*, the soul.

+**<em>mantra:</em>**&ensp;incantation, hymn, an instrument of thought, ideal sounds visualised as letters and vocalised as syllables.
+A mantra is a group of words whose constant repetition produces specific results.

+**<em>neti-neti:</em>**&ensp;not this; not this, the analytic process of progressively negating all names and forms (*nama–rupa*) of which the world is made in order to arrive at the eternal, Ultimate Truth.

 **Parabrahman:**&ensp;the Supreme Reality.

 **<em>paramakash:</em>**&ensp;the great expanse, the timeless and spaceless reality; the Absolute being.